ICT2101-2201-P5-1/Assignment/README.md

 ## UAT
+For User Acceptance Testing, the team will be covering all test cases covered in M2 under section  **6.4	Test Case**.

 ## Whitebox Testing
 The team have chosen Level Editor Feature as the meaningful classes, we will be using to demonstrate our test code.
 Level Editor include Administrator Login, Creating new levels, Viewing Levels and Deleting Levels.